 What is a breast implant replacement?

-Breast implant replacement (sometimes called breast implant revision) involves removing your old breast implants and replacing them with new silicon breast implants.
+Breast implant replacement (sometimes called breast implant revision) is a surgical procedure where old implants are removed and replaced with new breast implants.

 You might be a candidate for breast implant replacement if:

-• You have complications from breast implants, such as capsular contracture, breast implant rupture, or implant malposition.
+• You have complications from breast implants, such as capsular contracture, breast implant rupture, or implant malposition (your implant has moved).

 • You are unhappy with your breast implant size or shape, and want your breast implant or breast tissue adjusted.